tenstorrent/tt-metal/tests/sweep_framework/README.md

 `--module-name <sweep_name>` OPTIONAL: Select the sweep file to generate parameters for.
 This should be only the name and not extension of the file.
 If not set, the generator will generate vectors for all sweep files in the sweeps folder.

-`--elastic <elastic_url>` OPTIONAL: Default is `http://yyz-elk:9200`, which in almost all cases should be overridden unless running with a local instance of Elasticsearch.
+`--elastic <corp/cloud/custom_url>` OPTIONAL: Default is `corp` which should be used on the internal VPN.
+Users on tt-cloud should set this to `cloud`.
+If there is a custom URL required, use `--elastic <custom_url>`.

+`--clean` OPTIONAL: This setting is used to recover from mistakes in parameter generation, or if you have removed some test suites.
+If set, this flag will mark ALL vectors in the sweep as "archived", and regenerate all suites based on the current parameters in the sweep file.

 ## Test Runner